ruhaan15/betterumichguide-server/README.md

 # UMich.Guide Backend

 Covered under GPLv3 license.
 Notice required for commerical use.
+Owner retains all rights to revoke permission of use at any time.

 ## Setup